-Singaporeans can visit Qatar for up to 30 days without a visa.
-As visa requirements often change at short notice, we advise you to contact your travel agency or the Embassy of Qatar in Singapore for the latest information.
+Singaporeans are eligible for visa on arrival in Qatar.
+The visa on arrival is valid for 30 days from the date of issuance and can be extended for an additional 30 days.
+As visa requirements could change at short notice, we advise you to contact your travel agency or the Embassy of Qatar in Singapore for the latest information.

 Singaporeans are advised to maintain the usual vigilance in public, be aware of local developments and take appropriate steps for personal safety at all times.
 Although crime levels are low, female visitors should take extra care when travelling alone at night.